sinshu/managed-doom/README.md

 ![Managed Doom](screenshots/window.png)

-This is yet another attempt to port Doom to C#.
+The goal of this project is to make a fully functional Doom source port written in C#.

+I'm currently working on the software renderer.
+The screenshots below show the current progress.